ThalesGroup/CipherTrust_Application_Protection/pkcs11/JAVA/README.md

     This file demonstrates the following:
     1. Initialization.
     2. Creating a connection and logging in.
-    3. Creating a symmetric key on the Data Security Manager.
+    3. Creating a symmetric key on the CipherTrust Manager.
     4. Using the symmetric key to encrypt the input file name and write the encrypted output into "filename.enc".
     5. Using the symmetric key to decrypt the "filename.enc" and write the decrypted output into "filename.dec".
     6. Compare the original input file name with "filename.dec", should be the same.